 This position starts the engine.
-As soon as the engine has started, release the knob immediately.
+As soon as the engine has started, release the ignition switch immediately.
 It will automatically return to the ON position.

-The ignition switch cannot be turned back to the LOCK position unless the selector lever is in the P (Park) position.
+The ignition switch cannot be turned back to the LOCK position unless the shift selector is in the P (Park) position.
 (It can be turned only to the (B) position.)